Aishwaryakote/BagOfWords/README.md

 # Machine learning
-numpy
-pandas
-matplotlib
-seaborn
-bag of words
+we are using google colab to run our project numpy pandas matplotlib seaborn bag of words